Quick Links::

 Tarvin Cemetery Project

-Now, a complete listing of those buried in key Tarvin locations is available on this web site.
+Now, a complete listing of those buried in several key Tarvin locations is available on this web site.
 Just go to The Tarvin Cemetery Survey page to see our survey database.

 Tarvin Quilting Projects

-The 2007 Tarvin Quilt
+The 2002 Tarvin Quilt

 At each reunion, members of the Tarvin family contribute panels to a family quilt that depicts historical aspects of the family.
 The quilt is then raffled off at the annual reunion, with the proceeds going to support the association's activities.
 The quilt raffle is the highlight of the auction during the banquet at the annual reunion.
 A Tarvin Quilt is truly a keepsake and the quilting project is one that ties the whole family together.
 If you would like to participate in the quilting project, please contact